MikeiLL/mz-mobilize-america-interface/README.txt

 == Installation ==

-1. Upload `mobilize-america.php` to the `/wp-content/plugins/` directory
+1. Upload `mz-mobilize-america.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit Admin->Settings->Mobilize America for Shortcodes